ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

      IGNORED: 0
      ```

+  **_Notes:_**

-  **_Note:_** The default of `:simple` only works in an environment capable of
+  1. The default of `:simple` only works in an environment capable of
      using command line arguments (passed to the test executable).
 If you are
      targeting a simulator with your test executable binaries, `:simple` is
      unlikely to work for you.
-In the simplest case, you may simply fall back to
+In the simplest case, you may simply fall back
-  `:none`.
-With some work and using Ceedling’s various features, much more
+     to `:none`.
+With some work and using Ceedling’s various features, much
-  sophisticated options are possible.
+     more sophisticated options are possible.
+  1. The `:gdb` option currently only supports the native build platform.
+     That is, the `:gdb` backtrace option cannot handle backtrace for
+     cross-compiled code or any sort of simulator-based test fixture.

   **Default**: `:simple`